Joining two indices in Elasticsearch

 }

-2. Once the policy is created, you need to execute it:
+2. Once the policy is created, you need to execute it to create the enrich index from your newly created policy:

-3. After executing the policy, you can use the enrich processor in an ingest pipeline to enrich the data of incoming documents:
+3. After the enrich policy has been built, you can use the enrich processor in an ingest pipeline to enrich the data of incoming documents:

 {